 |wdt_ID||Band||Portsmouth City Council (£)||Hampshire Police Authority (£)||Combined Fire Authority (£)||Total (£)|

 Nationally, band D properties are seen as the benchmark in terms of council tax.
-In Portsmouth residents will pay £1,821.76.
-But most Portsmouth residents are in band B, and will pay £1,416.93 or less.
+In Portsmouth residents will pay £1,882.35.
+But most Portsmouth residents are in band B and will pay £1,464.05 or less.

 |wdt_ID||Council Portfolio||Gross Expenditure (£000)||Income (£000)||Net Expenditure (£000)|

 Council tax is a property-based charge with only one bill for each household.
-The amount you pay is decided by how much your house was worth in April 1991.
+The amount payable will depend on the valuation band that the property is placed into by the Valuation Office Agency.

 The full council tax bill is due when there are two or more adults living in a property.
 If only one adult lives there, we will reduce the bill by 25%.
 This is called a single person discount.